mikeizbicki/cmc-csci040/README.md

 Do not expect partial credit for incomplete assignments.
 It is much better to submit a correct assignment late than an incorrect one on time.

-If you visit the QCL for help with any assignment, you get an automatic 2 day extension.

 **Collaboration Policy:**

 You are encouraged to discuss all labs and projects with other students,